danq8/danq8.github.io/index.md

 If you find these notes helpful, then that's great.
 If you'd like to get in touch, there's plenty of ways mentioned in the Contact Me menu item above.

+I'm slowly moving my notes and links over to this site, it's going to take a while, so please bear with me.